marvinkuckel/particle-life-simulator/README.md

 Dear User,

+To install the needed python libraries you can run `pip install -r requirements.txt` while beeing in the root directory.

 To run the simulation, you can simply execute "src/main.py" with python.
 In this file you can also set the starting parameters in the simulation_parameters dictionary.

 After that, a Pygame window will open, with the graphics depending on the screen size, so you might have a different resolution.